practicalli/clojure/reference/reader-macros.md

 # Reader Macros

+> #### Todo::Re-write

 This is a collection of reader macros (think syntactic sugar) that are valid in Clojure.
 These macros are useful for commenting out expressions, defining sets, ...

-All reader macros start with the character **#**, which is infact the _Dispatch macro_ that tells the Clojure reader (the thing that takes a file of Clojure text and parses it for consumption in the compiler) to go and look at another read table for the definition of the next character - in essence this allows extending default reader behaviour.
+Many reader macros start with the character **#**, which is infact the _Dispatch macro_ that tells the Clojure reader (the thing that takes a file of Clojure text and parses it for consumption in the compiler) to go and look at another read table for the definition of the next character - in essence this allows extending default reader behaviour.

 * **#_** - Discard macro - ignore the next expression.
 Often used to comment out code, especially when nested inside other expressions